 This design option is an optimised version of today which may improve the approach phase from the hold to 7,000ft.
-This location also aligns with airport traffic flows.
-Therefore, it could reduce GHG emissions through improved aircraft trajectories compared with the baseline.
+This location aligns with airport and network traffic flows.
+Overall, it could reduce GHG emissions through improved aircraft trajectories.

 Capacity: This option could maintain airport capacity, providing the same number of holds as the baseline.
 This location aligns with network traffic flows so could maintain network capacity compared with the baseline.
+Other non-airspace constraints may hinder overall capacity and economic gains at Stansted.